behnazkhoshnood/Nonogram-puzzle/README.md

 1. A special thanks to my mentor, Rohit Sharma, for his valuable feedback during mentoring sessions.

+1. A special thanks to my friend Amir Monshi for helping me with some of the codes related to google map API.

 1. Also, I like to thank all of the Code Institute support groups.

 1. The design and layout of this website are based on the Rule of Thirds.

-1. All the images on the website have an external source and have been used for only educational purposes.
+1. The images on the website have an external source and have been used for only educational purposes.

 1. Code Institute tutorials were very helpful throughout the whole project.